 Soils – they learn soil.
 The students make soil horizon card then on to the edible soils; it starts with a plastic cup with M&Ms (bedrock), a spoonful of chocolate pudding (soil) with sprinkles (bacteria and other organisms), one gummy worm (good soils always has worms), crushed Oreos (organic matter), green colored coconut (green grass) tops the delicious soil.

 Pasta– Pasta Montana and General Mills provided a presentation of the ingredients in pasta and how it is shaped by machine.
 Students watched as the dough went into the machine and spaghetti noodles came out the side.
 They were given the chance to feel the noodles, walk away from the station with their own samples of pasta, and new knowledge on the makings of pasta.

 Pollinators – here the students learn who the pollinators are and why they are so important.
 The students get to taste a small tube of honey and then make bee’s wax candles.

 Electricity –students watch a demonstration of how electricity can effect a person and equipment.
 The students learn safety tips when around wires or transformers.

-4-wheeler Demo – (new station for 2018) the students learned safety tips as they sat on different sized 4-wheelers.
+4-wheeler Demo – the students learned safety tips as they sat on different sized 4-wheelers.
 Students learn that the size of the 4-wheeler should match the size of the person driving.

 Sharon Kelley of Sacajawea Elementary School made the following comment after this year’s Ag Days, “Thank you for an amazing, fun and education field trip.
 This tied into our Montana History Unit nicely.
 The students said it was the best field trip ever!
 The parents have also contacted me and told me how exited their children were to share this trip.
 I have never had this happen before.
 Thank you for doing this for our students.”